CulturalMe/meteor-slingshot/README.md

 }
 ```

-The validate method will return `true` if valid and returns an `Error instance` if validation fails.
+The validate method will return `null` if valid and returns an `Error instance` if validation fails.

 ## Storage services